14 Top-Rated Weekend Getaways from New York City

 The easiest way to beat the traffic on your way to Philadelphia from New York is by Amtrak.
 They offer a high-speed Acela train, as well as the standard Northeast Corridor Line, and depending on which you take, you can make it from point to point in about an hour and a half.

 Looking for a sense of place during your Philadelphia stay?
-The eco-friendly Kimpton Hotel Palomar Philadelphia has incorporated local décor and artwork into their centrally located property.
+The eco-friendly Kimpton Hotel Palomar Philadelphia has incorporated local décor and artwork into its centrally located property.
 This Art Deco gem is part of the Kimpton brand and has a wonderful on-site restaurant featuring the best of local ingredients on the menu.
 If the spirit moves you, take advantage of their loaner bikes to spin around this neighborhood, with a stop in one of the many green spaces for which the city is well known.

 A trip to Harriman State Park is a must for those looking to escape the city's rat race in favor of immersing themselves in the glory of mother nature.
 Worthy of more than a day trip from New York City, the park has 200 miles of hiking trails, beaches, camping areas, lakes, and a seemingly endless array of wildlife, offering the perfect respite from busy city life.